bruce-hill/tomo/docs/lists.md

 **Errors:**
 Errors will be raised if any of the following conditions occurs:
-- The given array has no elements and `count >= 1`
+- The given list has no elements and `count >= 1`
 - `count < 0` (negative count)
-- The number of weights provided doesn't match the length of the array.
+- The number of weights provided doesn't match the length of the list.
-- Any weight in the weights array is negative, infinite, or `NaN`
+- Any weight in the weights list is negative, infinite, or `NaN`
 - The sum of the given weights is zero (zero probability for every element).

 **Returns:**
-A list of sampled elements from the array.
+A list of sampled elements from the list.

 **Example:**
 ```tomo